summerstay/sentence-completions-gpt-2/README.md

 # sentence-completions-gpt-2
 Uses gpt-2 to find all completions of a sentence over a certain probability threshold.

+Written to use Python 3.7.
+Requires import of torch and transformers (i.e. huggingface).

 Input: a probability threshhold, like .0001 (below)